 For ML capabilities to help improve decision-making quality, data analysts need to develop algorithms trained on these large financial transaction datasets.
 This enables the machine to understand data trends and develop AI-powered intuitive insights critical to making informed decisions.

 Gartner says predictive analytics capabilities form a robust backbone to execute daily A/R operations.
-From extracting key insights across high volumes of customer data to presenting the data in a more consumable manner via prebuilt dashboards – advanced analytics tools significantly improve executive visibility over global A/R health.
+From extracting key insights across high volumes of customer data to presenting the data in a more consumable manner via pre-built dashboards – advanced analytics tools in accounts receivables significantly improve executive visibility over global A/R health.

 Advanced analytics should allow O2C teams to measure the impact of digital transformation initiatives periodically.
 The analytics dashboards must provide global business leaders with a 360-degree view of the critical leading and lagging indicators across the core A/R process to strategically optimize process performance.